wp-plugins/cb-static/readme.md

 ### Can you help me? ###

 Unfortunately, I cannot provide free support for this plugin.
 I honestly wish I could.
 However, you can go <a href="https://github.com/demispatti/cb-static" target="_blank">here</a> for further informations.

+This plugin is inspired by Justin Tadlocks great plugin named Custom Background Extended. https://github.com/justintadlock/custom-background-extended So donations should take place at http://themehybrid.com/donate

 == Screenshots ==